 In this article, we are going to discuss what is GDP Deflator and how to calculate it.
 The GDP Deflator is also known as GDP Price Deflator or Implicit Price Deflator.
 It measures the impact of inflation on the gross domestic product during a specified period, usually a year.

-- The GDP Price Deflator takes into consideration both the nominal GDP and the real GDP of an economy.
-As we have discussed in our earlier article, the Nominal GDP represents the value of the finished goods and services which an economy has produced, without considering inflation.
-Whereas the Real GDP represents the value of the finished goods and services which an economy has produced, adjusted for inflation.
+The GDP deflator meaning, the GDP Price Deflator considers both the nominal GDP and the real GDP of an economy.
+As discussed in our earlier article, the Nominal GDP represents the value of the finished goods and services that an economy has produced without considering inflation.
+Whereas the Real GDP means the value of the finished goods and services, an economy has grown, adjusted for inflation.
 Thus, GDP Deflatoris a factor by which Nominal GDP is adjusted to calculate Real GDP.
 It changes gross domestic product by removing the effect of rising prices, ie. Inflation.
 It shows how much an economy’s GDP is growing.
 Therefore, if there were no inflation involved, the nominal GDP would equal the real GDP.
 The GDP price inflator calculates the impact of inflation on the finished goods and products by converting an economy’s output into current prices, thereby demonstrating the effect of inflation on the GDP change.

-· GDP Deflator = (Nominal GDP / Real GDP) * 100
+· GDP Deflator = (Nominal GDP / Real GDP) * 100, where

 · Nominal GDP = GDP evaluated using current market price

-- Real GDP = GDP evaluated using base year price (Inflation adjusted GDP)
+· Real GDP = GDP evaluated using base year price (Inflation-adjusted GDP)

-- Nominal GDP= Rs 152.51 Trillion
+· Nominal GDP= Rs 152.51 Trillion

-- Real GDP= Rs 121.90 Trillion
+· Real GDP= Rs 121.90 Trillion

 · GDP deflator = (152.51 / 121.90) * 100 = 125.10

 So, the GDP deflator is 125.10, compared to the base year price of 100.
 This means that the aggregate level of prices increased by 25.1% from the base year (2012) to 2017.
 Please remember GDP deflator is always calculated in Rupees GDP value to avoid exchange rate impact.
 This is because an economy’s real GDP is calculated by multiplying its current output by its prices from a base year.
-So, the GDP deflator will help identify how much prices have inflated over a specific time period.
+So, the GDP deflator will help identify how much prices have inflated over a specific period.

 Importance of GDP Deflator